What is presbyopia or tired eyes?

 Frequently asked questions

-What type of surgery is there for correcting a refractive errors?
+What type of surgery is there for correcting a refractive error?

-Nowadays there are various techniques for small refractive errors in myopia, hypermetropia and astigmatism.
+Nowadays there are various techniques for small refractive errors in myopia (short-sightedness), hypermetropia (long-sightedness) and astigmatism.
 Corneal techniques (LASIK, SMILE, etc) are used as are other options like phakic lenses, crystalline lens extraction, intraocular lenses or intrastromal rings.

 Can tired eyes be prevented?
 What surgical solutions exist at present?